I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 "I would rather have 100 men with $250 invested than fifty men with $500.
 The more people are interested in the club, the more interest will be taken in it.
 Our plan is to spare no expense in getting a first-class team.
 Cleveland is hungry for baseball and we propose to satisfy that appetite." ~ J.J.
 Buckley, while leading a group of investors hoping to purchase the Cleveland baseball franchise in 1901.

 The Cleveland Spiders of the National League posted the worst record in Major League Baseball history in 1899, and once that team was absolved, it was assumed baseball in Cleveland was dead.
-Local coal magnate, Charles M. Somers of Newark, however, put his resources together with the baseball sense of Ban Johnson to help develop the American League in 1901.
+A local coal magnate, Charles M. Somers of Newark, however, put his resources together with the baseball sense of Ban Johnson to help develop the American League in 1901.
 Somers had joined John F. Kilfoyl in establishing a franchise in Cleveland in 1900, and Somers then used his fortune to help finance four of the original eight teams in the new league, which intended to directly compete with the National League.
 Essentially, without Somers' financial backing, there's no telling if the American League would have survived.

 After his involvement with Cleveland, Somers held his biggest interest with the formation of a club in Boston, making several visits there in January 1901 to scout locations for a ballpark in what had the chance to become a crowded baseball city.
 The National League's Boston Beaneaters were well entrenched at the South End Grounds, but Somers wanted to pry away the Charles River Park from Arthur Irwin (Irwin refused because he owned the rights to the Boston team of the American Association, which was looking to revive itself for the 1901 season).
 Somers eventually secured a site on Huntington Avenue from Boston's elevated railroad company and signed a five-year agreement on January 18 (Irwin was left out after the AA was not recognized as a major league by the Players' Protective Association).